caqu/dynamic-sequence/README.md

+TODO turn this stream of consciousness into readable docs!!

+cool talk about rules https://www.youtube.com/watch?v=MAY4TvGUkZQ

+This App is a Coordinator of Interactions.
+An Interaction consists of a Prompt, one of more input controls (Inputs for short), and an interaction Handler.
+The Coordinator's role is to keep track of which Interactions took place, and which Interactions will be loaded next.
+?
+It also has configs for how to reach out to APIs

+Open Questions
+How do we do input validation?
+How do we know when we can sync with the server?
+Say I1 username, I2 password, now check with server.
+Handler?
+Accessibility, use Tab kay to navigate?
+Arrow keys?

 The real beauty here is the atomicity.
 Just as Tweets are composed into Feeds, these atomic Interactions can be: composed at runtime into a Stream of Interactions tracked independently, and